-SOC 215 - SOCIOLOGY OF THE FAMILY .....
-3 CR Studies topics such as marriage and family in social and cultural context.
+SOC 215 - SOCIOLOGY OF THE FAMILY . . . .
+3 CR

+Studies topics, such as marriage and family in social and cultural context.
 Addresses the single scene, dating and marriage styles, child-rearing, husband and wife interaction, single parent families, and alternative lifestyles.
-Prerequisite: Placement in ENG 111 or placement in co-requisites ENG 111 and
+Prerequisite: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
+Lecture 3 hours per week.

-SOC 268 - SOCIAL PROBLEMS . . . . . . . . .
-3 CR
+SOC 268 - SOCIAL PROBLEMS ......3 CR